fabio123789/robot-friends/README.md

 ### User Actions
 - Buttons for creating new users, editing existing users, and deleting users.
 - Each action triggers the appropriate API call and updates the interface in real-time.

-## Learning Outcomes
-The "Robot Friends" application is a practical project that demonstrates the power of ReactJS in building interactive and responsive web applications.
-By integrating with a fake API, it provides a comprehensive user management system that is both fun and functional.